asangvnit/sysprog-workshop/Linux.md

 You can install linux on your laptop/desktop directly.
 Alternatively, you can use `multipass` to install it inside a `virtual machine` as per the detailed instructions in [Setup](Setup.md).
 Please follow those instructions (if you haven't done so already and then come back here).

-Now we are connect to the multipass ubuntu instance `sysprog` you had created earlier (Those running on Windows can omit `sudo` on Window cmd prompt).
+Now we are ready to connect to the multipass ubuntu instance `sysprog` we had created earlier (Those running on Windows can omit `sudo` on Window cmd prompt).

 ```sh
 $ sudo multipass shell sysprog